boubacardabo/projet_ia_telecom/README.md

 conda activate conda-env
 ```

-YOu can check the Python version :
+You can check the Python version :

 ```bash
 python --version